On-line approach to off-line coloring problems on graphs with geometric representations: Introduction

-Chordal graphs are perfect.
-Rectangle graphs are near-perfect: Asplund and Gr\"un\-baum \cite{AG60} showed that they satisfy $\chi=O(\omega^2)$.
-Kostochka \cite{Kos04} claimed the existence of rectangle graphs with chromatic number $3\omega$.
-Rectangle overlap graphs are no longer near-perfect: Pawlik et al.\ \cite{PKK+13} presented a construction of triangle-free rectangle overlap graphs with chromatic number $\Theta(\log\log n)$.
-This construction works also for a variety of other geometric intersection graphs \cite{PKK+13,PKK+14} and is used in all known counterexamples to a conjecture of Scott on graphs with an excluded induced subdivision \cite{CEL+}.
+Rectangle overlap graphs are no longer near-perfect: Pawlik et~al.\ \cite{PKK+13} presented a construction of triangle-free rectangle overlap graphs with chromatic number $\Theta(\log\log n)$.
+This construction works also for a variety of other geometric intersection graphs \cite{PKK+13,PKK+14} and is used in all known counterexamples to a conjecture of Scott on graphs with an excluded induced subdivision \cite{CELOdM16}.
 Actually, it produces graphs that we call \emph{interval overlap game graphs}, which form a subclass of rectangle overlap graphs, segment intersection graphs, and subtree overlap graphs.
 This implies that subtree overlap graphs are not near-perfect either.
 Interval overlap game graphs play an important role in this paper, but their definition requires some preparation, so it is postponed until Section \ref{sec:rectangle-subtree}.
 It is proved in \cite{KPW15} that triangle-free rectangle overlap graphs have chromatic number $O(\log\log n)$, which matches the above-mentioned lower bound.
-It is worth noting that intersection graphs of axis-parallel boxes in $\setR^3$ are not near-perfect either.
-Burling \cite{Bur65} constructed such graphs with no triangles and with chromatic number $\Theta(\log\log n)$.
-We reproduce Burling's construction in Section \ref{sec:examples}.
+It is worth noting that intersection graphs of axis-parallel boxes in $\setR^3$ are not near-perfect either: Burling \cite{Bur65} constructed such graphs with no triangles and with chromatic number $\Theta(\log\log n)$.
+We reprove Burling's result in Section \ref{sec:examples}.

 \emph{Interval filament graphs} are intersection graphs of \emph{interval filaments}, which are continuous non-negative functions defined on closed intervals with value zero on the endpoints.
-They were introduced in \cite{Gav00} as a generalization of interval overlap graphs, polygon-circle graphs, chordal graphs and co-comparability graphs.
+Interval filament graphs were introduced in \cite{Gav00} as a generalization of interval overlap graphs, polygon-circle graphs, chordal graphs and co-comparability graphs.
 Every interval filament graph is a subtree overlap graph \cite{ES07}, and the overlap graph of any collection of subtrees of a tree $T$ intersecting a common path in $T$ is an interval filament graph \cite{ES07}.
 We comment more on this in Section \ref{sec:rectangle-subtree}.
 An interval filament graph is \emph{domain-non-overlapping} if it has an intersection representation by interval filaments whose domains are pairwise non-overlapping intervals.

 \emph{Outerstring graphs} are intersection graphs of curves in a halfplane with one endpoint on the boundary of the halfplane.
 Every interval filament graph is an outerstring graph.